devsjc/blog/content/20231202-the-complete-guide-to-pyproject-toml.md

 This builds a wheel in the newly-created `dist/` directory at the root of the codebase (make sure it's in your `.gitignore`!), which can then be uploaded to PyPi using `twine` - however it's more likely you'll want to do this as part of a CI process.
 We'll come on to that after the next section.

+Next, lets move away from why and how we should use a `pyproject.toml` file, and instead see it in action in scenarios you will be familiar with from across the development lifecycle: CI/CD and Containerisation.
+This article will now act less as a tutorialized resource and more as a solutions reference, describing how to achieve certain goals with the new `pyproject.toml` setup.

 Multi-stage Dockerfiles
 =======================